Simonelis/Reversi-reinforcement-learning/README.md

 To quickly familiarize with the rules one can play a game online at, for example, http://www.webgamesonline.com/reversi/

+the bot can be played against at depth-10 search by launching player.py with PyPy3 (this is needed for reasonable 3-10 second move time).

 Reinforcement learning pipeline

 The system has 4 modules: the value function approximator, the game-playing agent, the game database and the